susolopolis/Heroku-Pack2Fly/README.md

 search, tap search.

 Once done, the results obtained will be displayed.
 Here you have 2 options:

-Save the Package: The package will be saved in the system, so that it will be offered in future searches.
+- Save the Package: The package will be saved in the system, so that it will be offered in future searches.

-.Check the Package: It will show all the information of the package in detail.
+- Check the Package: It will show all the information of the package in detail.

 Additionally, there are filters to sort the results.
 You can select